comprobo25/comprobo25.github.io/assignments/robot_localization.md

 Here is some advice from the Fall 2018 class that they wrote up after they completed the robot localization project.

 * Pixels vs meters on map (know how these relate to each other)
-* Know how coordinate frames as they relate to rviz displays
+* Know how coordinate frames relate to one another on rviz displays
-* Know the what the different rviz topics represent
+* Know what the different rviz topics represent
 * Probabilistic justification for parameters (and then cube it for good measure)
 * High level understanding (videos) were helpful +1 +1
 * Visualization in rviz is crucial
 * First pass architecture (should be evaluated / given feedback) (note: this is more of a suggestion for the teaching team than you all).
 * Maybe should have done a “ugly, rugged thing” would have helped to get an MVP.
 Maybe a more iterative process rather than strict planning.
-All the object we created were hard to glue together.
+All the objects we created were hard to glue together.
 * Take a “second pass” at the architecture after attempting to implement your first one.
 Take a step back and ask what you would do differently after having grappled with the low-level code for a week.
 * Test each step of the particle filter separately, with full rviz visualizations, with single particles.
 Create a testing plan!
 * Creativity in the weighting algorithm was nice since the x/y distance helper function just worked